FOR THE PASTRY

-Mix the oats, flours, cheese and the salt, paprika and cayenne.
-Cut
+Mix the oats, flours, cheese and a pinch each of salt, paprika and cayenne.

-butter, cover and leave to sweat over very gentle heat for 20 minutes
+cover and leave to sweat over very gentle heat for 20 minutes or so until

-in half and roll out in two batches.
-Keep the other half covered
+half and roll out in two batches.
+Keep the other half covered meanwhile.

-meanwhile.
-Use the pastry to line little mincepie tins (or individual
+Use the pastry to line little mincepie tins (or individual 4-inch fluted

-4 ” fluted flan tins if you prefer).
-Don’t worry too much if the
+flan tins if you prefer).
+Don’t worry too much if the pastry tears; patch

-pastry tears; patch it together by pressing it with your fingertips.
+it together by pressing it with your fingertips.
+Blind bake on a

 When the onions are beautifully soft, remove the lid and cook over